tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 ---
-title: "Create a service SAS  - Azure Storage"
+title: Create a service SAS - Azure Storage
-description: "A service shared access signature (SAS) delegates access to a resource in one of the storage services: the Blob, Queue, Table, or File service." ms.date: 07/25/2019 ms.prod: azure ms.service: storage ms.topic: reference ms.author: tamram
+description: "A service shared access signature (SAS) delegates access to a resource in one of the storage services: the Blob, Queue, Table, or File service."
 author: tamram

+ms.date: 07/29/2019
+ms.author: tamram
+ms.reviewer: cbrooks
+ms.service: storage
+ms.topic: reference
 ---

 # Create a service SAS